radareorg/radare2-book/src/projects/challenges.md

 ## Challenges Managing Projects

 Managing metadata during binary analysis is a critical aspect of reverse engineering.
 Metadata includes function and variable names, comments, analysis flags, decompilation results, and much more.
-However, there are several inherent challenges that reverse engineering tools need to address to ensure efficient project management.
+However, there are several inherent challenges that reverse engineering tools need to address to ensure efficient and consistent project management.

+### Key Points

+Below we will enumerate some of the key challenges that reversing tools need to take into account when saving metadata associated with a project.
+This complexity is magnified when working in collaborative environments or when dealing with long-term projects that may span multiple tool versions.

 Let's explore some of these challenges:

-### Key Challenges

 **Lack of a Standard Format**